• Loss aversion bias is the underlying reason traders fail to cut losses.

 Loss aversion is the well-documented bias that losses feel roughly twice as painful as equivalent gains.
 That asymmetry pushes traders to delay taking a loss in the hope it reverses.

-By contrast, accepting a small loss requires admitting the trade thesis was wrong.
-Many traders find that harder than holding a losing position.
+Accepting a small loss also means admitting the trade thesis was wrong — and many traders find that harder than holding a losing position.

 Five practical fixes